cloud-agnost/agnost-website/blog/2023-07-09-why-we-are-developing-agnost.md

 sharing, version control, and concurrent development.
 Agnost's streamlined deployment and scaling capabilities, combined with its customization options, eliminate tedious manual tasks and improve overall development efficiency.

+> **No Vendor Lock-in with Agnost's Open-Source Approach**

+Agnost revolutionizes backend development not only with its powerful features and capabilities but also with its open-source nature.
+As an open-source platform, Agnost promotes transparency, collaboration, and community-driven innovation.
+Developers can **access the source code, contribute to its development, and customize it to suit their specific needs.** This open approach ensures that developers are not locked into a proprietary system and have the freedom to adapt Agnost to their requirements.
+With Agnost, you have the assurance of a vibrant and supportive community, avoiding vendor lock-in and fostering a sustainable and evolving ecosystem of backend development.

 > **Join the Agnost Community**